kgruiz/chatgpt-queue/README.md

 ### Model locking

 - Whatever ChatGPT model (GPT-4o, GPT-4.1, o1-mini, etc.) is active when you queue a follow-up is stored with that item.
+- Need to retarget a follow-up later?
+Open the model dropdown on that queue card to swap models or, when applicable, adjust the GPT-5 thinking level before it runs.
 - When the queue dispatches that item, it opens the model picker, selects the stored model, reapplies the prompt and attachments, and only then sends.
 Mixed-model runs no longer require manual babysitting.
 - If the model picker layout changes, open the model menu once so the queue script can learn the latest entries before replaying.